Canterbury: Sport

+Canterbury is the home of Kent County Cricket Club, with the St Lawrence Ground hosting many of the team's matches.
+It has also been used for several One Day Internationals, including an England match during the 1999 Cricket World Cup.

-St Lawrence Ground is notable as one of only two grounds used regularly for first-class cricket that have had a tree within the boundary, the other being the City Oval in Pietermaritzburg.
-It is the home ground of Kent County Cricket Club and has hosted several One Day Internationals, including an England match during the 1999 Cricket World Cup.
+The St Lawrence Ground is notable for being one of only two grounds used regularly for first-class cricket that have had a tree within the boundary, the other being the City Oval in Pietermaritzburg.